node-real/megafuel-client-example/wallet-user/js-example/readme.md

 2. Edit the script.

     Open index.js and replace the following placeholders:
-   - 'YOUR_PRIVATE_KEY' with your Ethereum private key
+   - 'YOUR_PRIVATE_KEY' with your BSC private key
    - 'TOKEN_CONTRACT_ADDRESS' with the address of the ERC20 token you want to send
-   - 'RECIPIENT_ADDRESS' with the Ethereum address you want to send tokens to
+   - 'RECIPIENT_ADDRESS' with the BSC address you want to send tokens to

     Please ensure that the unlocked account is allowed to send gasless tx.